Kotlin/kotlin-spec/docs/kotlin.core/type-system.md

 TODO(Inner vs nested type contexts)

 ### Subtyping

-TODO(Need to change the way we think about subtyping)

 Kotlin uses the classic notion of *subtyping* as *substitutability* --- if $S$ is a subtype of $T$ (denoted as $S <: T$), values of type $S$ can be safely used where values of type $T$ are expected.
 The subtyping relation $<:$ is: